justincpresley/map-suite/docs/renderer.md

 * Returns: An array, \[x, y, scale\]
 * Usage: `getMapPosition()`
 ## `getPathLength`
-* Description: Finds the length between two service centers.
+* Description: Calculates the Euclidean distance between two service centers.
 * Parameters:
   * centerA: Label of the first service center
   * centerB: Label of the second service center
 * Returns: The length between the two service centers.
 Null if one of the service centers doesn't exist.
 * Usage: `getPathLength(centerA, centerB)`
 ## `getServiceCenterCoords`
-* Description: Given the label of a service center, it looks up the service center in the global list (SERVICE_CENTERS) and returns an array containing the longitude and latitude of the service center.
+* Description: Given the label of a service center, it looks up the service center in the global list (`rendererBuffer.centers`) and returns an array containing the longitude and latitude of the service center.
 * Parameters:
 	* label: The label, or id, of the service center.
 * Returns:
   * A 2-element array: [longitude, latitude].
 Returns `null` if they don't exist.
 * Usage: `getServiceCenterCoords(symbol)`
 ## `longLatToCoords`
-* Description: Converts longitude and latitutde to coordinates suitable for plotting on an x,y canvas
+* Description: Converts longitude and latitutde to coordinates suitable for plotting on an x,y canvas.
 * Parameters:
 	* long: the longitude to be converted
 	* lat: the latitude to be converted